COCONUTS-2b: Host star

-L 34-26, also known as COCONUTS-2A and TYC 9381-1809-1, is a M3-type dwarf star located 35 light-years away, in the constellation of Chamaeleon.
+L 34–26, also known as COCONUTS-2A and TYC 9381–1809–1, is a M3-type dwarf star located 35 light-years from Earth, in the constellation of Chamaeleon.
 The star is about one-third the mass of the Sun, with an age between 150 and 800 million years old.

 Researchers using TESS found that L 34-26 showed stellar flares about every 0.48 days.
 It was the most active planet hosting star in their sample.
 The team studying the host star also found that L 34-26 is fast rotating with a rotation period of 2.83 days.
 The planet should not be influenced by the flares, because of the large orbital separation.
+The star is seen almost equator-on with i = 81.8±5.8 deg and might belong to the proposed Ursa Major corona, which is 400 million years old.